Learn the common signs of mental illness in adults and adolescents.

 Dr. Evins is Founding Director of the Center for Addiction Medicine at Massachusetts General Hospital and Director for Faculty Development in the Hospital’s Department of Psychiatry.
 She is The Cox Family Professor of Psychiatry in the Field of Addiction Medicine at Harvard Medical School.
 She studies addictive disorders and their treatment and has focused on the effect of nicotine on cognitive performance, risk-taking, and reactivity to drug-related cues and the relationship between cue reactivity and relapse to drug use.
 She also studies the effect of cannabis on psychiatric symptoms, cognitive function, addictive behaviors and brain function.
 Her studies have changed clinical practice guidelines for tobacco smoking cessation for people with and without serious mental illness.

 The NAMI Scientific Research Award is supported by the Peter Corbin Kohn Endowment.
 The Award recognizes the work of researchers who move our scientific understanding and treatment of mental illness forward.
 We hope you will join us to pay tribute to our honorees and recognize their outstanding contributions and achievements.
-This year’s hybrid in-person and live-streaming format will provide a unique opportunity for people in the NAMI community to attend the event or participate virtually.
+This year’s event will provide a unique opportunity for people in the NAMI community to participate virtually.

 Call the NAMI Helpline at